golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/working-with-results.md

 ---

+{% alert level="info" %}

-!!!
-Prerequisites
+# Prerequisites
-- Yagna daemon installed and running
+Yagna daemon installed and running with `try_golem` app-key configured.

-# Setting up a project
+# Setting up project

-Create a project folder, initialize a Node.js project and install the `yajsapi`` library.
+Create a project folder, initialize a Node.js project, and install the `yajsapi` library.

 ```bash
 mkdir golem-example
 npm init
 npm i yajsapi
 ```
+{% /alert %}

-## Obtaining results
+## Introduction

-### Single command task

 For each command that is run, you can obtain a result object.

+## Single command task

 Let's look at the simple example: we will run a tasks that consists of single command and will print the content of the result object:

 ```js
 import { TaskExecutor } from "yajsapi";